WHY USE A GESTATIONAL CARRIER

 - Traditional – This is where the carrier becomes pregnant with her own egg, which is fertilized by the intended father’s sperm or donor sperm.
 The carrier is therefore genetically related to the child.

-Whichever arrangement you choose, the process typically takes between 14 and 18 months before you are able to hold your new baby in your arms.
+Whichever arrangement you choose, the process at AZARH typically takes between 14 and 18 months before you are able to hold your new baby in your arms.
 But before you move forward, it’s important to learn all you can about the process ahead.

 WHEN USING A GESTATIONAL CARRIER WASN’T YOUR PLAN